ProximoSrl/ProximoSrl.github.io/_posts/2014-09-22-configuration.md

 ###Fail as first as possible (and with good log)

-The previous situation is still not optimal, what happens if the configuration is present in configuration manager but is wrong or something goes wrong (es. wrong mongo connection string)?
+The previous situation is still not optimal, *what happens if the configuration is present in configuration manager but is wrong (es. wrong mongo connection string, bad configuration)*?
+The answer is: **it depends**.
+Usually the code will throw ***some*** exception ***somewhere*** and hopefully you got a log, but quite often the log is not useful.

+A log telling you that you got a MongoDbException and the message is *Unable to connect to server fingolfin:27017: No such host is known.* and a nice stack trace is not so useful for Ops or for anyone trying to setup your software.

+***I want my software to fail as soon as a wrong configuration setting is found, giving much information as possible to the user***
+{% highlight csharp %}
+MongoDatabase sysdb = null;
+CqrsConfigurationManager.Instance.GetSetting("connectionStrings.system", setting =>
+{
+    var sysUrl = new MongoUrl(setting);
+    sysdb = new MongoClient(sysUrl).GetServer().GetDatabase(sysUrl.DatabaseName);
+    sysdb.GetStats();
+});
+{% endhighlight %}

+The semantic is simple, I can pass a simple lambda that uses the setting, and if no exception is thrown configuration is considered to be good.
+With the previous code, if the Mongo Server does not respond or if the settings is wrong I got an exception: *Error during usage of configuration 'connectionStrings.system' - Config location: http://localhost/Jarvis/Debug/config.json - error: Unable to connect to server fingolfin:27017: No such host is known.* that contains enough details to immediately find and fix what is wrong.

+Next post will deal on: *Where do you specify location file?*